-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Pigni et al Hydromorphone, long- or short-acting vs strong opioids, long- or short-acting Systematic review (9 RCTs, 4 non-RCTs) Patients ≥18 years of age with chronic cancer pain who had not taken a strong opioid in the past N=1,208 Duration not specified Primary: Pain relief and safety Secondary: Not reported Secondary: Not reported.
-Primary: MA was not performed due to study heterogeneity.
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Secondary: Not reported.
+Pigni et al Hydromorphone, long- or short- acting vs strong opioids, long- or short- acting Systematic review (9 RCTs, 4 non-RCTs) Patients ≥18 years of age with chronic cancer pain who had not taken a strong opioid in the past N=1,208 Duration not specified Primary: Pain relief and safety Secondary: Not reported Primary: MA was not performed due to study heterogeneity.
 Overall, the review supported the use of hydromorphone in the treatment of moderate to severe cancer pain as an alternative to morphine and oxycodone.
 There was no clinically significant difference between hydromorphone and morphine.
 The majority of the studies showed similar safety and efficacy in pain relief between hydromorphone and morphine or oxycodone.
 The following agents of different formulations were found comparable in safety and efficacy: hydromorphone IR vs morphine IR; hydromorphone CR or SR vs morphine CR or SR, hydromorphone IR vs intramuscular morphine and hydromorphone SR vs oxycodone SR. In one non-RCT, hydromorphone SR was shown to have similar analgesia with more vomiting and less constipation compared to transdermal fentanyl and buprenorphine.
 Two studies comparing hydromorphone IR to SR demonstrated similar pain relief and safety profile between the two formulations.
 Other studies comparing different routes of administration of hydromorphone also showed similar safety and efficacy between the following routes: intravenous vs subcutaneous, intravenous vs oral and intramuscular vs oral.
-Secondary: Not reported Morley et al DB, RCT, XO N=19 Primary: Analgesic Primary: When compared to placebo in Phase 2, methadone 20 mg/day significantly reduced Methadone 10 to 20 mg/day Patients 18 to 80 years of age with a history of 40 days effectiveness and adverse events VAS maximum PI by 16.00 (P=0.013) and VAS average PI by 11.85 (P=0.020) and increased VAS pain relief by 2.16 (P=0.015).
-Analgesic effects, by lowering VAS maximum PI and increasing VAS pain relief, were also seen in Phase 1 on days in which vs placebo >3 months of nonmalignant neuropathic pain Secondary: Not reported methadone 10 mg/day was administered but failed to reach statistical significance (P=0.065 and P=0.67, respectively).
+Morley et al DB, RCT, XO N=19 Primary: Primary: When compared to please in Phase 2, methodene 20 mg/day significantly reduced Methadone 10 to 20 mg/day vs Patients 18 to 80 years of age with a history of >3 months of nonmalignant 40 days Analgesic effectiveness and adverse events Secondary: Not reported VAS maximum PI by 16.00 (P=0.013) and VAS average PI by 11.85 (P=0.020) and increased VAS pain relief by 2.16 (P=0.015).
+Analgesic effects, by lowering VAS maximum PI and increasing VAS pain relief, were also seen in Phase 1 on days in which methadone 10 mg/day was administered but failed to reach statistical significance (P=0.065 and P=0.67, respectively).
 In Phase 1 of the (defined as 'pain initiated or Significant analgesic effects on rest days were only seen in Phase 2.
 Compared to placebo, there was lowering of VAS maximum PI by 12.02 (P=0.010), a lowering of VAS